MauriceChiu7/crypto-commerce-backend/README.md

 # Readme for Back End of CryptoCommerce
-* For front end, please see README_FRONTEND.txt
+* For front end, please see https://github.com/MauriceChiu7/TCSS445_CryptoCommerce

 # How to run our project
 * Clone our repository: `git clone https://git.heroku.com/crypto-commerce-backend.git`